Rollover Equity in LBOs: Why PE Firms Use It

 Shared exit proceeds: At exit, rollover shareholders receive their proportionate share of equity value, reducing the sponsor's absolute dollar proceeds.

 In this example, the MOIC is identical because the ownership percentages are proportional to investment.
-However, the sponsor has $30 million of additional capital to deploy elsewhere, improving overall fund returns.
+However, the sponsor has $30 million of additional capital to deploy elsewhere, improving overall fund returns and allowing the firm to make additional investments from the same fund.

 Modeling Considerations